Cybersecurity Capacity Maturity Model for Nations: Development

 The first version of the framework was released in 2014.
 Based on pilot assessments conducted in six countries, improvements were made on the model and an updated version was published in 2017.
 Based on lessons learnt over the years from CMM deployments and consultations from GCSCC Expert Advisory Panel, strategic, regional and implementation partners of the GCSCC, and other experts from academia, international and regional organisations, governments, the private sector, and civil society, an updated version was released in 2021.

-The dimensions, factors and aspects have changed overtime between CMM versions.
+The dimensions, factors and aspects have changed over time between CMM versions.

 The 2014 has 5 dimensions and 21 factors.
 The 2017 version has 5 dimensions with 24 factors.
 The 2021 version has 5 dimensions and 23 factors.

 Table 1 lists the dimensions across the three versions.

 Table 2 list the factors for each version.

 The Review Process

 CMM review process has 3 stages.

 Stage 1: Desk research and country-partner identification.

 The first step is selection of a country.
 A CMM review can be requested by a country or a country can be selected for assessment by an international or regional organization.

 Once a nation is selected for assessment, a relationship is established with the host country and necessary stakeholders identified from academia, civil societies, government ministries/department, international organizations and the private sector.